miguelmota/solidity-idiosyncrasies/README.md

     }
     ```

-    Take care if you perform calendar calculations using these units, because not every year equals 365 days and not even every day has 24 hours because of leap seconds.
+    **But take care if you perform calendar calculations using these units**; not every year equals 365 days and not even every day has 24 hours because of leap seconds.
 Due to the fact that leap seconds cannot be predicted, an exact calendar library has to be updated by an external oracle.

 - **Date suffixes can't be applied to variables**; here's how you can interpret some input variable in, e.g days: